OctopusDeploy/docs/docs/administration/authentication-providers/troubleshooting-active-directory-integration.md

 ## Logging

-If problems persist, we suggestÂ turning on active directory diagnostic logging and then executing the PowerShell script above to test changes based on the results. Â We've found the best way to get actionable details out of the logs is to set the following registry settings on the the server running active directory directory services (i.e. you relevant domain controller).
+If problems persist, we suggest turning on active directory diagnostic logging and then executing the PowerShell script above to test changes based on the results.
+We've found the best way to get actionable details out of the logs is to set the following registry settings on the the server running active directory directory services (i.e. you relevant domain controller).

 :::problem
 It's recommended that you backup any registry entries before making changes.